pasqal-io/qadence/docs/content/noisy_simulation.md

 Currently, two readout protocols are available via [PyQTorch](https://pasqal-io.github.io/pyqtorch/latest/noise/).

 - Independent: all bits are corrupted independently with each other.
-- Correlated: apply `confusion_matrix` of corruption between each possible bitstrings
+- Correlated: apply a `confusion_matrix` of corruption between each possible bitstrings

 ```python exec="on" source="material-block" session="output"
 from qadence import NoiseProtocol